PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Steelhardt Schematic.md

 2. Transference Shard (Detail C):
     - Material: A perfectly intact Siberys Dragonshard, no smaller than 0.77 Aundair Shard Standard but no larger than 0.86 ASS.
     - Function: Container for the willing conscious soul, maintains spiritual alignment.
-    - Notation: Elemental balance is crucial; misalignment may result in erratic behavior or loss of control.
+    - Notation: Elemental balance is crucial; misalignment may result in fragmentation of soul and/or complete or partial uninstallation of persona.
 3. Feedback Loop Stabilizer:
     - Mechanism: A dual-layered coil of electrum and orichalcum, interwoven with strands of unicorn mane.
     - Function: Regulates the flow of magical energy within the device, preventing overload or burnout during the transference process.

-    - Notation: The stabilizer is tuned to the soul's unique frequency, ensuring a seamless integration without loss of essence.
-4. Ethical Safeguard Latch (Detail D):
+1. Ethical Safeguard Latch (Detail D):
     - Mechanism: A small, but complex lock mechanism, accessible only through a key made of pure conscience crystal.
     - Function: Ensures the device can only be activated with informed consent from the soul being transferred.
     - Notation: The key is metaphysical, formed from the collective agreement of all parties involved, manifesting as a tangible object.

-Closing Remarks: This page of the schematic serves as a crucial reference for the assembly and understanding of the Steelhardt's core components.
-It highlights the Wolfsbanes' commitment to precision, balance, and ethical considerations in their groundbreaking work.
-Builders and operators of the Steelhardt must possess not only a deep understanding of arcane mechanics but also a profound respect for the soul and life itself.

-_Annotations by Yelena & Norbit Wolfsbane_
+*Annotations by Yelena & Norbit d'Cannith*